GoTab-Inc/Docucache/packages/docucache/README.md

 To conserve space in the cache you may choose to only store up to 100 User objects.
 Once the cache reaches 101 friends, you might choose to purge older entries from the cache.

+When a document doesn't exist in the cache, you will get an instance of `MissingData` in its place when hydrating a resource.

+If you would like to throw an error instead, set `throwOnMissing` in the options when resolving the resource.
+Alternatively you may provide an `onMissingResource` callback that will be called with the type and id of the missing resource.
+This allows you to resolve the resource with a network request.
+Resolving the resource adds it to the cache and may invoke purging policies as well.

+Both of these options can also be specified in the cache policies.

 ## Considerations

 When adding documents to the cache it's preferable to always pass in the full shape of the document.
 Fields that are intended to be empty should explicitly be set to `null` or return an empty object, string, or array.

-Additionally, changing the shape of documents between requests may result in undefined behavior.
+Additionally, changing the shape of documents between requests may result in `undefined` behavior if your application isn't set up to handle different shapes for documents.